thingsinjars/csstest/source/contents/tools/mogotest.md

 ## Mogotest

-Mogotest is a commerical service using this technique (also known as Web Consistency Testing).
+Mogotest was a commerical service using this technique which has now shut down.
+Much of the work developed while it was around is part of the [Web Consistency Testing project](http://webconsistencytesting.com/).

-They do a particularly nice job of reporting only the core mismatches between pages.
-If a div is 200px too low, its children would also report as 200px too low.
-By reporting the common parent’s errors, the useful information is maximised so you can focus on fixing just the core issues.

 ### Links